Nala rushed to Vets Now following horror incident

 Disney fan Danielle named her cats after characters in the Lion King movie.
 She said she’s “Hakuna Matata” now Nala is on the road to recovery, but hopes other cat owners will learn from the incident and keep candles and wax burners well away from their pets.

-Laura Playforth, head of veterinary standards at Vets Now, said: “Clearly this was a very distressing incident for Danielle and Nala, but it could have been a lot worse.
+Laura Playforth, professional standards director at Vets Now, said: “Clearly this was a very distressing incident for Danielle and Nala, but it could have been a lot worse.

 “Scented wax burners have become increasingly popular in recent years, but as attractive as they are we need to remember they pose a risk to pets in the home.
 In addition, new smells, particularly strong ones, can be unsettling for cats as their sense of smell is so strong.